-Section 12 Fire Signage No smoking signs are not displayed in communal stairwell.
-Tolerable Section 13 Employee Training All staff receive basic fire safety awareness training.
-Trivial Section 14 Sources of Ignition The fixed electrical installation shall be tested every 5 years.
-The last EICR was unknown, so a request has been sent to the contractor to complete.
-Trivial Section 15 Waste Control Refuse bins are stored in a safe place on each end elevation.
-Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention There has been one reported fire incidents since the last FRA.
-The incident was minor with no damage caused and was attended by WMFS.
-Trivial Section 18 Storage Arrangements Residents have access to external storage cupboards at ground floor level.
-Trivial Residents are instructed not to bring LPG cylinders into the building.
+Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
+Trivial Section 17 Arson Prevention There have been no reported fire incidents since the last FRA.
+Trivial Section 18 Storage Arrangements Residents have access to external storage sheds.
+Residents are instructed not to bring LPG cylinders into the building.
+Trivial